Moroccan pancakes

 Preparation

-15. The bottom side of the finished pancake is not burnt at medium heat but has turned a nice golden brown, while the center is completely baked.
+- The bottom side of the finished pancake is golden-brown (NOT burnt — the medium heat is calibrated correctly), while the centre is fully cooked through.